 - Either the technician or the remote user can end the session.
 Both sides are notified when the session ends.

-- After disconnecting from the end-user’s computer, the technician can leave a comment on the central service about the session, for record keeping and reporting.
+- After disconnecting from the end-user’s computer, the technician can leave a comment on the central service about the session via their dashboard, for record keeping and reporting.

-- The technician starts the RIM Enterprise controller on their computer.
+- The technician starts the RIM controller on their computer.

 - The RIM Enterprise app on the target machine prompts the remote user to either accept or reject the technician’s request for remote access.
 The target displays either the technician’s name or a generic name such as “Help Desk”; the technician can configure this through the RIM Enterprise server.

-- The remote user presses Control+Shift+Y to accept the request or Control+Shift+N to reject it.
+- The remote user presses Windows+Shift+Y to accept the request or Windows+Shift+N to reject it.